-It is important to enable students to gain a better understanding of themselves and their relationships with others.
-Students learn precepts of human virtues--what they look like, what they are in practice, how to recognize them and how they work.
-To this end, students study the Bible and other literary sources and participate in class discussion.
+The precepts of human virtues–what they look like, what they are in practice, how to recognize them and how they work offer opportunity for participation in class discussion.

-The goal is that the student will learn to value and enjoy the process of learning mathematics, become a mathematical problem solver, learn to reason mathematically, become confident in his own ability and learn to communicate mathematically.
-There is a focus on the content standards for number and operations and for geometry and measurement.
+The goal is that the student will learn to value and enjoy the process of learning mathematics, become a mathematical problem solver, learn to reason mathematically, become confident in her own ability, and learn to communicate mathematically.
+The content standards for number and operations and for geometry and measurement are a focus.